Background pattern

 • If the chosen area has hair, cut it with scissors.
 Do not shave!

-• Avoid areas of skin that are red, irritated or have any other type of marks, for example large scars.
+• Avoid areas of the skin that are red, irritated, or have any other type of spots, such as large scars.

-• The area of skin you choose must be dry and clean.
-If necessary, wash it with cold or warm water.
+• The skin area you choose must be dry and clean.
+If necessary, wash it with cold or lukewarm water.
 Do not use soap or other detergents.
 After a hot bath or shower, wait until your skin is completely dry and cool.
-Do not apply lotions, creams or ointments to the chosen area.
+Do not apply lotions, creams, or ointments to the chosen area.
 This could prevent the transdermal patch from sticking properly.

 While wearing the transdermal patch

-You can wear the transdermal patch for a maximum of 4 days.
-If the transdermal patch has been applied correctly, the risk of it falling off is low.
-You can take a shower, bath or swim while wearing it.
-However, do not expose the transdermal patch to extreme heat (e.g. sauna, infrared lamps, electric blankets or hot water bags).
+You can wear the transdermal patch for up to 4 days.
+If you have applied the transdermal patch correctly, the risk of it coming off is low.
+You can shower, bathe, or swim while wearing it.
+However, do not expose the transdermal patch to extreme heat (e.g., sauna, infrared lamps, electric blankets, or hot water bottles).

-If the transdermal patch falls off before you need to change it, do not use the same transdermal patch again.
-Stick a new one immediately (see “Changing the transdermal patch” below).
+In the unlikely event that your transdermal patch falls off before you need to change it, do not use the same transdermal patch again.
+Apply a new one immediately (see "Changing the transdermal patch" below).

 Changing the transdermal patch